defencedog/orangepi3b_v2.1/joshua_Armbian_Orangepi3b_jammy_edge_6.6.4/README.md

 sudo cp -R overlay/ /boot/dtb/rockchip/ sudo nano /boot/armbianEnv.txt
 ```
-File conetents, see the new line _overlays_ you can also use `armbian-config` to enable it
+File contents, see the new line _overlays_ you can also use `armbian-config` to enable it
 ```
 verbosity=1
 bootlogo=true